jtart/react-universal-app/README.md

   hydrateClient(routes, clientWrapper);
 ```

-### Wrappers
+### Plugging in libraries
-A wrapper is an asyncronhous higher-order component that extends the functionality of the main React application, usually through the integration of libraries or state management tools.
+uni allows your to plugin libraries into the lifecycle of the uni application through providing interfaces known as wrappers.
+A wrapper is a higher-order component that extends the functionality of the main React application, usually through the integration of libraries or state management tools.
 There are two types of wrappers: `server` and `client`.

 #### Server
-A server wrapper is an asyncronhous HOC that is used, obviously, on a server-side render.
-An example use-case could be the creation of some inital state, styles, etc. This data can be injected into the `head` of the HTML Document on the server-side render, through the `getAdditionalHeadProps` function.
+A server wrapper is an asyncronhous HOC that is used on a server-side render only.
+An example use-case could be the creation of some inital state, styles, etc, which can be injected into the `head` of the HTML Document on the server-side render, through the `getAdditionalHeadProps` function.

 ##### `getAdditionalHeadProps: [data]`
 `getAdditionalHeadProps` is a synchronous function that is called after the React application has been rendered, but before it is injected into the main HTML document.
 It serves as a hatch for injecting additional props into the `head` of the document.

-These props might be script tag containing initial JSON data.
-For these purposes, uni exposes a `ServerData` component, which serialises passed JSON data - pass the JSON in the `data` prop, and give it an `id`.
-This `id` can be used in the client wrapper to return the initial server-side fetched data.
+These props might be script tags containing initial JSON data.
+For these purposes, uni exposes a `ServerData` component, which serialises passed JSON data - pass the JSON in the `data` prop, and give it an `id`, which can be used in the client wrapper to return the initial server-side fetched data.

 ```JavaScript
 // ./wrappers/server.jsx